ToF-/Domain/README.md

    |                              ^^^^^^^^^^^^^^

 ```
-In essence: we cannot chain monadic actions from the IO monad to the Either monad, and vice versa.
+In essence: we cannot chain monadic actions from the `IO` monad to the `Either` monad, and vice versa.
 Since the `case ... of` is examining a value of type `Either Message [Transaction]`, the expected type for actions leading to that value is `a -> Either Message b`.
 But we are trying to somehow get to that value through actions of type `a -> IO b`.
 That can't work.

-We can __always__ bind monadic actions to distinct types through the __same monad__ m :
+We can __always__ bind monadic actions to distinct types through the __same monad__:
 ```
 ghci ⏎
 > readFile "data/transactions.csv" >>= putStrLn ⏎